 8. Remind your fans and followers that you appreciate them.

 Without your fans, your Facebook page is worthless!
 Tell them you love and appreciate them.
-No hidden motives here: just remind your fans that they are what make your business great.
+No hidden motives here: just remind your fans that they are what makes your business great.

 9. Ask for advice.

 Ask your fans to give feedback on a situation or problem that a customer or client has asked you about.
-People love to help others, and will bend over backwards to offer advice that they think may help.
+People love to help others and will bend over backward to offer advice that they think may help.